 At the time of application, you must submit the following to the AOBR:

 An examination fee of $900 must accompany your completed application.
 No application will be considered complete until all fees have been paid.

 The Pediatric Radiology Subspecialty Certification Exam is offered once per year, in the fall.
 For a list of currently scheduled exam dates, please visit our Important Dates page.

 Exam Content Outline

-The exam consists of approximately 33 cases with a total of 100 questions representative of pediatric radiology.
+The exam consists of 100 questions representative of pediatric radiology.
 It is a computerized, image-rich exam.
 Candidates will have three hours to complete the exam, which covers the following topics: